phansch/philhansch.net/_posts/2014-05-30-open-markdown-files-from-vim.md

   :silent execute "!sensible-browser %"
 {% endhighlight %}

 This should work on most systems.
 However if your vim turns blank when executing your command, you will have to force a redraw afterwards with `:redraw!`.
-You could also hit CTRL+L achieve the same thing, however we can use `:redraw!` in combination with the other command:
+You could also hit CTRL+L to achieve the same thing, however we can use `:redraw!` in combination with the other command:

 {% highlight vim %}
 function!
 OpenCurrentFileInBrowser()